EugenioBarbieriViale/piston/README.md

 - ISOCHORIC: the piston is blocked and the flame heats the gas.
 The pressure starts to increase
 - ISOTHERM: the piston compresses the gas, which is mantained at costant temperature with the thermic bath.
 The pressure starts to increase
 - ISOBAR: the flame heats the gas.
 Since the piston is free to move and the gas starts expanding, it goes up.
 The volume starts to increase

+# Plot
+The value of pressure, volume and temperature are written to the file ***out.csv***.
+They can be represented in the vol-press graph, also called Clapeyron's.
+For this the python libraries [matplotlib](https://pypi.org/project/matplotlib/) and [pandas](https://pypi.org/project/pandas/) are required.